-This fun little scope does have a problem in its weak attaching bracket.
+This fun little scope does have a problem with its weak attaching bracket.
 Be careful when installing it or you could break it right off.
-Also, the elevation "quick adjustment" turret is a little too easy to turn.
+Also, the elevation quick adjustment turret is a little too easy to turn.

-Vortex Optics has recently released very compact Sparc I and II generation red-dot optics.
-These are designed to fit both on the AR-15 flat top receiver as well as on the carry handle through a sturdy mounting system.
+Vortex Optics has recently released the very compact Sparc I and II generation red-dot optics.
+These are designed to fit both on the AR-15 flat-top receiver, as well as on the carry handle through a sturdy mounting system.

 This light and user-friendly red dot utilizes a crisp 2 MOA dot.
-It’s perfect for precise, slow shooting as well as fast rapid shooting with unlimited eye relief.
+It’s perfect for precise, slow shooting, as well as rapid shooting with unlimited eye relief.

 With a streamlined design and weatherproof and shockproof construction, the Sparc allows movement without hindrance.
-That’s an obvious key for hunting and other outdoor activities.
+That’s obviously key for hunting and other outdoor activities.

 The main complaint refers to lower dot clarity than comparable models.
-The Sparc red dot is a bit hazy and becomes distorted after the first 3 or 4 power settings.
+The Sparc red dot is a bit hazy and becomes distorted after the first three or four power settings.

 The other drawback is related to the lens caps.
 They tend to dangle and obstruct your field of view because it’s hard to snap them together.